xraaan123/promptopia-implement/README.md

   4. When click on another profile, it will navigate to the clicked profile.
   5. When clikc on hashtag it will search/filter by hashtag.
 ```

-## What I do next ?

-Now I can not deploy via vercel due to MONGODB_URI so I will change database by using firebase instead of using MongoDB.